isovector/reasonablypolymorphic.com/site/posts/2025-01-24-use-monoids.markdown

 of thing that turns the tides of a successful application.

 The reason I've been harping on about the function and product monoids is that they are compositional.
-The uninformed programmer will be surprised by just far one can get by composing these things.
+The uninformed programmer will be surprised by just how far one can get by composing these things.

 At work, we need to reduce a tree (+ nonlocal references) into an honest-to-goodness graph.
 While we're doing it, we need to collect certain